 PWDA has, once again, invested heavily in new state-of-the-art technology for our patients!

-With our brand new, low exposure 3D CT scanner, we are able to offer the safest, most conservative and thorough evaluation of the serious issues of snoring, sleep disordered breathing and sleep apnea.
+With our state-of-the-art low-exposure 3D CT scanner, we are able to offer the safest, most conservative and thorough evaluation of the serious issues of snoring, sleep disordered breathing, and sleep apnea.

 Feel Tired All The Time?
 If you get a full night’s sleep and still feel tired, you may be suffering from sleep apnea.

-More serious than just snoring, sleep apnea is a medical condition and sleep disorder that occurs when your airway becomes obstructed or constricted while you sleep.
+Snoring is a milder medical condition than sleep apnea, but both occur when your airway becomes obstructed or constricted while you sleep.
 Because your body isn’t getting enough oxygen, you may wake up with fatigue, sleepiness, and poor concentration during the day.
-If left untreated, sleep apnea can lead to depression, weight gain, headaches, high blood pressure, diabetes, erectile dysfunction, stroke, or even heart attack.
+If left untreated, snoring and/or sleep apnea can lead to depression, weight gain, headaches, high blood pressure, diabetes, erectile dysfunction, stroke, or even heart attack.

 Sadly, although sleep apnea affects more than 10 million Americans, most people with sleep apnea don’t know that they have it.
 Usually a bedmate is the first to notice the signs of of the condition, including loud snoring or sudden gasping outbursts of air.

 To restore oxygen flow, sleep disorder specialists will often prescribe a CPAP machine, a mask worn at night to create airflow into the nose and mouth of the user.
 However, Dr. Lisa Marie Samaha and her sleep team are trained in offering you an alternative.

 Do you have sleep apnea, but hate your CPAP?